bhcarpenter/intro-to-programming/lectures/basic_functions.md

     !javascript
     var sayHi = function() {
-      log('Hello, everybody!');
+      log("Hello, everybody!");
+    };

+- At first glance, creating a function looks a lot like creating a loop.
+Here's the general format:
+    1. The `function` keyword
+    2. Parenthesis (we'll talk about what goes inside of the parenthesis in a bit)
+    3. A block of code
+- Note that unlike loops we actually assign the whole function to a variable.
+This gives us a name to use when we want to run the function later.
+- When you're ready to run the code inside of the function, "invoke" it by typing the name of the function followed by parenthesis, like this: `sayHi();`

+You have already been using lots of built-in functions like `parseInt`, `prompt`, `console.log`, `alert`, etc..

+---
+#Aside: Another Way of Writing Functions

+There's another way of writing functions that you might see in your textbook.
+You can actually write the previous example like this:

+    !javascript
+    function sayHi() {
+      log("Hello, everybody!");
     }

-- At first glance, creating a function looks a lot like creating an object.
-However, instead of putting key: value pairs inside of the braces, we put lines of code to execute!
-- Note the `function` keyword, which lets JavaScript know that you're about to define a function.
-- Also, note the parenthesis after the `function` keyword.
-We'll talk more about them later.
-- When you're ready to run the code inside of the function, "invoke" it by putting the parenthesis after the variable name that holds the function, like this: `sayHi();`

-You have already been using lots of functions like `parseInt`, `prompt`, `console.log`, `alert`, etc..
+I don't care which way you do it, but to keep things simple I'm always going to write functions the other way.

 ---
 #Function Parameters